lmendezotero/Postgraduate-Project/README.md

 # House Prices Prediction Project 🚀
-A repository to show the XXX of the Final Project of the Data Science Postgraduate Course in the University of Barcelona.
+A repository to store all the material used to build the the Final Project of the Data Science Postgraduate Course in the University of Barcelona.

+### Description of the project

 ### Folders Structure & Project Notes 📋